nerrull/slitscanner/README.md

 4. (Optional) Set max delay.
 This can be changed while hte program is running.

+##Webcam mode:
+  1. Set WEBCAM_MODE to true.
+  2. Run the script, it will output a list of the available resolutions for your webcam and then probably crash
+  3. Set WEBCAM_NUMBER to the desired camera number in the list
+  4. Set VIDEO_WIDTH and VIDEO_HEIGHT to that camera's resolution

 ##Modes (GRADIENT recommended):
   GRADIENT : Uses the pixels of a gradient to apply the effect

   SLITS : Only in the up direction, might run a bit faster than gradient mode.

-##Webcam mode:
-  1. Set WEBCAM_MODE to true.
-  2. Run the script, it will output a list of the available resolutions for your webcam
-  3. Set WEBCAM_NUMBER to the desired camera resolution
-  4. Set VIDEO_WIDTH and VIDEO_HEIGHT

 ##Key controls: